ElazarK/content-docs/scripts/AreValuesEqual.md

-This script checks whether the values provided in the arguments are equal.
+Checks whether the values provided in the arguments are equal.
 If either of the arguments are missing, "no" is returned.

 ## Script Data
 ---